fortrabbit/craft-object-storage/README.md

 4. Install the plugin

-Execute the this command `./craft install/plugin fortrabbit-object-storage` in your terminal or in the Craft CP under Settings > Plugins
+Execute the this command `./craft install/plugin fortrabbit-object-storage` in your terminal to install the plugin or in the Craft CP under Settings > Plugins